ncoghlan/misc/notes/python3/questions_and_answers.rst

 Python 2.7 IDLE to be brought more into line with the features of the Python 3.x version.

+**September 2013**: Red Hat published "Red Hat Software Collections 1.0", providing commercial support for both Python 2.7 and Python 3.3 on Red Hat Enterprise Linux systems.

 **August 2013**: The first alpha of Python 3.4 was published. :pep:`429` covers the details of the Python 3.4 release cycle.
 Amongst other changes, Python 3.4 restored full support for the binary and text transform codecs that were reinstated in Python 3.2, while maintaining the "text encodings only" restriction for the convenience methods on the builtin types.

+**December 2013**: Red Hat published the public beta of Red Hat Enterprise Linux 7, with Python 2.7 as the system Python.
+This is likely to ensure that Python 2.7 remains a commercially supported platform until *at least* 2023.

+**February 2014**: Planned release of Python 3.4 final.

+**April 2014**: Ubuntu 14.04 LTS, target release for the "Python 3 by default" Ubuntu migration plan.

+**June 2014**: 5 years after the first production capable Python 3.x release

+**December 2014**: Fedora 22, target release for the "Python 3 by default" Fedora migration plan.

+**July 2015**: Anticipated date for Python 2.7 to switch to security fix only mode, ending roughly eight years of parallel maintenance of Python 2 and 3 by the core development team for the reference interpreter.

 When can we expect Python 3 to be the obvious choice for new projects?